Am I a step-parent?

 How can I get parental responsibility as a step-parent?

-As a step-parent, you can get parental responsibility for your stepchild through:
+As a step-parent, you can get parental responsibility for your stepchild through a parenting order or adoption.

-It’s a good idea to get independent legal advice about the best choice for your blended family and the legislation in your state or territory.
+It’s a good idea to get independent legal advice about the best choice for your blended family and the law in your state or territory.

 You can also get parenting orders for specific arrangements.
 For example, you can get parenting orders that allow you to: